Portland General Electric Company research snapshot

 Business essence

 Customers pay Portland General Electric because homes, businesses, hospitals, and factories in Oregon need reliable electricity.
-The business converts regulated infrastructure investment into earnings subject to Oregon Public Utility Commission approval of cost recovery and allowed returns.
+The business converts regulated infrastructure investment into earnings subject to Oregon Public Utility Commission approval of cost recovery and allowed returns, with growing industrial and large load demand.

 Moat